tfmorris/Names/README.md

 Building
 --------

-`mvn install` &nbsp; creates the normal jar file as well as one with all dependencies
+`mvn install` creates the normal jar file as well as one with all dependencies

 Score module